 Duality Of Perception

-As a kid, I loved magic.
-I’d ask my parents to take me to the local costume shop on Sundays so I could go to the magic section at the back of the store.
-Most of the time I got to see a few illusions and then I’d see one that I absolutely had to figure out, I’d spend my allowance and buy the trick.
-The man behind the counter would take the next fifteen minutes to show me each step.
+When I was a kid, I loved watching magic.
+I’d ask my parents to take me to our local costume shop on Sundays so I could browse the magic section in the back of the store.
+Most of the time, I was shown a few illusions and then I’d see one that I absolutely had to figure out.
+I’d spend whatever allowance money I'd saved up and buy the trick.
+The magician behind the counter would take the next fifteen minutes to explain each step.
 By the time we got home, I was halfway there.

 Illusions make me think about this idea of “perception duality”.
-You might’ve heard someone say “there are two sides to every story”.
+Like when someone says “there are two sides to every story”.
 It’s true.
 There may even be more.
 Each person has his or her own perspective and the story changes relative to that person.
 In the 2006 movie The Prestige Michael Caine’s character explains how every magic trick has three parts:

 Communication for example, is frequently misinterpreted.
 I can’t count the number of times I hear about emails gone horribly wrong.
 Emotions can be deceiving.
 Sometimes we cry when we’re happy, but out of context, you might perceive the person as upset.